Simplifying Dependent Reductions in the Polyhedral Model: Evaluation

 { [4]{ #1 & \ifthenelse{\equal{#3}{timeout}}{\textbf{#3}}{\SI{#3}{#2}} & \SI{#4}{#2} & { \ifthenelse{\equal{#3}{timeout}}{ \ifthenelse{\equal{#2}{\s}}{ \FPset{\numerator}{43200} }{ \FPset{\numerator}{43200000} } }{ \FPset{\numerator}{#3} } \FPset{\denom}{#4} \FPdiv{\speedup}{\numerator}{\denom} \bf \ifthenelse{\equal{#3}{timeout}}{>}{} \num[detect-weight=true,scientific-notation=engineering,round-mode=figures]{ \FPprint\speedup} x } }

 } So far we have evaluated our heuristic algorithm using algorithmic complexity as the primary factor, which ignores constant factors caused by, for example, auxillary variables overhead or memory/cache effect induced by ST. In this section, we validate our hypothesis that asymptotic complexity improvements dominates potential constant factors improvements for the parameters of these benchmarks by timing our benchmarks and comparing the runtimes of the naive implementations with the optimized implementations.
-We use C implementations that match the naive and optimized complexities reported in~\Cref{tab:benchmarkstable}.
+We\rline{implementcpp2} generate C++ code for the IR programs corresponding to the Original and Optimized (Heuristic) columns in~\Cref{tab:benchmarkstable} .
 We ran these implementations and report timeouts for benchmarks that ran for 12+ hours.

-\paragraph{Parameter sizes} We collected the typical instantiated values for global parameters from the corresponding literatures.
-Specifically, for GMM we use \cite{augurv2}, for LDA we use \cite{kos}, for DMM we use \cite{twins}, for LBP-Stereo we use \cite{lbpstereo} and for CoxPH we use \cite[Appendix~D2]{coxbook}.
-Based on these prior works, we collected the following parameters for each model in \Cref{tab:benchmarksparamssizes}
+\paragraph{Parameter Sizes} We collected the typical instantiated values for global parameters from the corresponding literature.
+Specifically, for GMM we use \citet{augurv2}, for LDA we use \citet{kos}, for DMM we use \citet{twins}, for LBP-Stereo we use \citet{lbpstereo} and for CoxPH we use \citet[Appendix~D2]{coxbook}.
+Based on these prior works, we collected the following parameters for each model in \Cref{tab:benchmarksparamssizes}.